rkt/rkt/app-container/SPEC.md

 /rootfs/usr/bin/reduce-worker
 ```

 As an example you might have an that needs special certificates layered into its filesystem.
 In this case you can reference the name "example.com/trusted-certificate-authority-1.0.0" as a dependency in the fileset manifest.
 The dependencies are applied in order and each fileset can clobber files from the previous fileset.
 Optionally, filesets can be applied to a subtree, such as `/etc/ssl` for the trusted-cretificate-authority-1.0.0.

+## Manifest Schemas

-## App Manifest Schema
+### App Manifest Schema

 JSON Schema for the App Image Manifest